rki-mf1/president/README.md

 pypresident installs the package and the pairwise alignment can be run with the following console call:

 ```
-president --query query.fasta --reference reference.fasta -x identity_threshold -t threads -p /path/to/output/prefix
+president --query query.fasta --reference reference.fasta -x identity_threshold -n n_threshold -t threads -p /path/to/output/ -f prefix
 ```

 To run an example, download a [query](https://gitlab.com/RKIBioinformaticsPipelines/president/-/raw/master/examples/NC_045512.2.20mis.fasta) FASTA and a [reference](https://gitlab.com/RKIBioinformaticsPipelines/president/-/raw/master/examples/NC_045512.2.fasta) FASTA from GitLab.

-Run the alignment with the following command and identity of ACGT bases of 93%.
+Run the alignment with the following command and identity of ACGT bases of 93% and maximal 5% Ns in the query.
 Note that multiple fasta sequences are allowed to be present in the query but **not** in the reference FASTA.

 ```
-president -q NC_045512.2.20mis.fasta -r NC_045512.2.fasta -x 0.9 -t 4 -p output/test
+president -q NC_045512.2.20mis.fasta -r NC_045512.2.fasta -x 0.9 -n 0.05 -t 4 -p output/ -f test_
 ```